alexunxus/DLSP_final/README.md

 ----------------------------
 # Implementation Details

+## Part 0: System details:

+We train our model with four v4 CPU, one T4 GPU on Google cloud platform with PyTorch 1.11 images.
+We train our self-supervised head for 50 epochs with Adam optimizer and a learning rate of 0.0001.
+We use multistep scheduler to decrease the learning rate by 10 at 25 and 37 epochs respectively.

+We use CIFAR10 test dataset as the source dataset and using the projected gradient descent to corrupt the dataset with different norm
+(l1, l2, linf) and attack budgets (i.e. attack for 5, 10, 15, 50 iterations).

+At inference time, we evaluate the performance of the model using the above corrupted dataset with a counter attack budget of 5 iterations per batch of images.

 ## Part 1: Train the clean classifier
 Train the clean classifier using wide-resnet34
-The weight can be downloaded by
+The weight can be obtained by

 ```
 mkdir weight
 cd weight/
 wget https://cv.cs.columbia.edu/mcz/ICCVRevAttack/cifar10_rst_adv.pt.ckpt
 ```
-It is the weight of a state-of-the-art counter-attack model from the paper *Are labels required for improving adversarial robustness?*.
+This is the weight of a state-of-the-art counter-attack model from the paper *Are labels required for improving adversarial robustness?*.

 ## Part 2: Create adversarial dataset
-We adopt projected gradient descent to generate the adversarial attacks on test images and store them in a temporary folder `./data/pgd/`
+We use projected gradient descent(PGD) as our default attack method to generate the adversarial attacks on test images and store them in a temporary folder `./data/pgd/`
 ```
 python3 src/attack.py --attack_iters 5 --norm l_1